Debian packaging of the clevis automated encryption framework https://github.com/latchset/clevis

 PIN: TPM2

 Clevis provides support to encrypt a key in a Trusted Platform Module 2.0 (TPM2) chip.
-The cryptographically-strong, random key used for encryption is encrypted using the TPM2 chip, and then at decryption time is decrypted using the TPM2 to allow clevis to decrypt the secret stored in the JWE.
+The cryptographically-strong, random key used for encryption is encrypted using the TPM2 chip, and is decrypted using TPM2 at the time of decryption to allow clevis to decrypt the secret stored in the JWE.

 For example: